Alexisleveque-OC/P6_leveque_alexis/README.md

 #### Note
 - If some extension doesn't work correctly you can do this :
-In your terminal, go to your directory of project and submit :
+In your terminal, go to your directory of project and submit : "composer install"
-- "composer install"

 - If you want test mail, you can use mailtrap.
 Create account or log in.
 In home page select your integration to "Php -> Symfony5+" and copy line "MAILER_DSN ...." in .env.local.
 - You can use other mail interceptor but you must configure it ;).

-- If you want to do some tests, go to tests/Controller/ConfigNewVarForTest.php , change information mostly a new User and in your console write this command : "php bin/phpunit".
+- If you want to do some tests, enter in console "composer make-test", the app will be test and fixtures back in original condition.